 Motherboard, CPU & RAM

-An ideal motherboard for this project is one with an Onboard CPU, this means the CPU is hard-wired onto the motherboard and is non-removable or upgradable.
-A lot of Mini-ITX motherboards were (and still are) made with this type of setup and are plentiful on websites like eBay and Amazon second hand.
-If you prefer to purchase a new Mini-ITX motherboard visit Logic Supply, Mini-Box or the usual NewEgg, TigerDirect, MicroCenter, NCIX.
+An ideal motherboard for this project is one with an Onboard CPU, this means the CPU is hard-wired to the motherboard and is non-removable or upgradable.
+A lot of Mini-ITX motherboards were (and still are) made with this type of setup and are plentiful on websites like eBay and Amazon second-hand.
+If you prefer to buy a new Mini-ITX motherboard visit Logic Supply, Mini-Box or the usual NewEgg, TigerDirect, MicroCenter, NCIX.

-I already have a Gigabyte GA-J1900N-D3V Mini-ITX motherboard from a previous project that has 2 Gigabit LAN ports, a Quad-Core Celeron J1900 CPU running at 2GHz and takes low-voltage DDR3L SODIMM laptop RAM.
-I already have 4GB DDR3L RAM which is perfect for this kind of "always-on" build.
+I already have a Gigabyte GA-J1900N-D3V Mini-ITX motherboard from an earlier project that has 2 Gigabit LAN ports, a Quad-Core Celeron J1900 CPU running at 2GHz and takes low-voltage DDR3L SODIMM laptop RAM.
+I already have 4GB DDR3L RAM, perfect for this kind of "always-on" build.

 - RECOMMENDED HARDWARE

 - Mini-ITX form factor motherboard

 - If only 1 Ethernet port, you will need at least one expansion slot either PCI-Express, Mini-PCI-Express or PCI for extra Ethernet port

 - Predefined eBay search for Mini-ITX motherboards or motherboard & CPU combos